-Faith, Family, and Flag: Branson Entertainment and the Idea of America (Chicago, Oct 2025)
+Faith, Family, and Flag: Branson Entertainment and the Idea of America (pre-order here)

 -Winner of 2018 de la Torre Bueno First Book Prize from Dance Studies Association